-- Connect the Micro USB end of the data cable to the Micro USB port on your device.
-This is located on the lower right side of your phone. - 2.
-Connect the other end to the travel adapter. - 3.
+- 1. Connect the USB-C end of the data cable to the USB-C port on your device.
+This is located on the bottom of your phone. - 2.
+Connect the USB end to the travel adapter. - 3.
 Connect the travel adapter to an electrical outlet to fully charge your phone. - Use the travel adapter that comes with your phone; using other adapters may damage your phone. - Charging your phone through a USB cable that is attached to a laptop takes more time than charging it with the travel adapter.